CoolSculpting vs Red Light Therapy - A Quick Comparison

 Understanding CoolSculpting: Mechanism and Process

-Freezing only affects fat cells and flushes them out since fat cells are more sensitive to cold, whereas other cells are not.
-In the process, a machine is used on the area where there are recalcitrant fat pockets that are resistant to diet and exercise.
-Cold exposure crystallizes and kills the fat cells.
+The freezing process only affects fat cells because they are more sensitive to cold than other cells.
+During the procedure, a machine is used on areas with stubborn fat pockets that are resistant to diet and exercise.
+The cold exposure crystallizes and kills the fat cells.

-After the fat cells are frozen, the body starts a natural process known as apoptosis, wherein the dead cells are dissolved and slowly expelled through the lymphatic system.
+After the fat cells are frozen, the body starts a natural process known as apoptosis, wherein the dead cells are dissolved and slowly expelled.
 This process generally lasts a few weeks to a few months, and the treated site becomes thinner and more sculpted.

 Exploring Red Light Therapy: How It Works